-- Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: Maglock reset keys are with charge nurse - Location of station: Vestibule - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED.

-5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: turn key clockwise - Location of station: located near north fire exit door between laundry area and elevator room - 3) Assign team members to monitor exit doors and stairwell doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.

-- 1) Complete room check and monitor exits as assigned. - 2) Take direction from the Incident Manager.
+- 1) Monitor stairwells and non-resident doors as assigned. - 2) Complete room check and monitor exits as assigned. - 3) Take direction from the Incident Manager.